TheJelmega/prog-lang/design/README.md

 An expressions statement evaluated a given expression and ignored the result.
 As a rule, an expression statement's purpose is to trigger the effects of evaluating its expression.

-If an expression ends with a block, if used in a context where a statement is permitted, the trailing semicolon can be omitted.
+If an expression ends with a block, and if used in a context where a statement is permitted, the trailing semicolon can be omitted.
-This could lead to ambiguity when this can be parsed as both part of a larger expression or as a standalone expression, it will be parsed as a statement.
+This could lead to ambiguity, when this can be parsed as both part of a larger expression or as a standalone expression, it will be parsed as a statement.

 The return type of an exprssion used in a statement must be a unit type.